Eight Days a Week: Inspiration

 Paul McCartney has attributed the inspiration of the song to at least two different sources.
 In a 1984 interview with Playboy magazine, he credited the title to one of Ringo Starr's malapropisms, which similarly provided titles for the Lennon–McCartney songs "A Hard Day's Night" and "Tomorrow Never Knows".
 McCartney recalled: "He said it as though he were an overworked chauffeur: 'Eight days a week.'
 When we heard it, we said, 'Really?
 Bing!
 Got it!'"

 McCartney subsequently credited the title to an actual chauffeur who once drove him to Lennon's house in Weybridge.
 In the Beatles Anthology book, he states: "I usually drove myself there, but the chauffeur drove me out that day and I said, 'How've you been?' – 'Oh working hard,' he said, 'working eight days a week.'"
 In a 2016 interview alongside Starr and Ron Howard, in preparation for the release of the documentary The Beatles: Eight Days a Week – The Touring Years, McCartney reiterated that he had heard it from a chauffeur who was driving him to Lennon's house while he was banned from driving.
 Starr has said he is not the source of the phrase.

+I think we wrote this when we were trying to write the title song for Help! because there was at one time the thought of calling the film Eight Arms To Hold You.